Raise Corporate Venture Capital: Structure & Risks

 3. Strategic Collaboration with successful corporations:

-Such strategic alliances deliver tangible benefits across multiple dimensions.
+Strategic alliances of Corporate Venture Capitals deliver tangible benefits across multiple dimensions.

 • Accelerated Innovation: Joint development reduces time-to-market for new products and services